tttgm/Data-Science-Portfolio/README.md

 _**Tom McKenzie**_
 *Melbourne, Australia*

-A collection of data-based projects completed for academic purposes, self-learning a new skill or technique, or just for fun.
+A collection of data-based projects completed for academic purposes, learning a new skill or technique, or just for fun.

-For most projects, only a Jupyter Notebook file is included.
+For most projects only a Jupyter Notebook file is included.
 The complete contents of some projects are in separate repositories, all of which are linked to below.

-The projects have been broadly divided into "Data Analysis Projects", "Machine Learning Projects", and "Mini-Projects" (usually just for playing around with a new bit of code, not working with a dataset).
+The projects have been broadly divided into "Data Analysis Projects" and "Machine Learning Projects".

 ### Data Analysis Projects